The need for a new way of working…

 • Conflict resolution

-To work together as a team with shared goals
+To work together in an organised way to achieve shared goals

 For example: